Rituals for Nervous System Regulation: A Practical Guide with Casper Ter Kuile

 Turn a routine into a ritual when your nervous system needs a trustworthy state change

-The practical answer from Jonny Miller’s conversation with Casper Ter Kuile is this: ritual is not mainly about adding more spiritual content to your life.
-It is about giving an outer structure to an inner change of state — work into rest, scrolling into presence, isolation into belonging, eating into gratitude, transition into meaning.1
+The practical core from this conversation with Casper Ter Kuile: ritual is not mainly about adding spiritual content to your life.
+It is about giving an outer structure to an inner change of state.
+Work into rest.
+Scrolling into presence.
+Isolation into belonging.

-For nervous-system practice, that matters because many people do not need a more impressive morning routine.
-They need small, repeatable thresholds that help the body know: now we are here; now we are safe enough to attend; now we can stop; now we belong; now this matters.
+For nervous-system practice, that matters.
+Many people do not need a more impressive morning routine.
+They need small, repeatable thresholds that help the body register: now we are here, now we can attend, now we can stop, now we belong.

 Use this guide when you are: